-Socrates accepts the challenge to show that this view of justice and the good life Glaucon has outlined is wrong and that the just life really is the best life.
+Glaucon asks Socrates to show that this way the many conceive of justice and the good life is mistaken and that in truth the just life really is the best life.

 The Search for Justice

 To meet the challenge, Socrates first takes up the question of what justice is (Republic II.368c).
 This is what the reader might expect, given his practice in the early dialogues, but now, in the Republic, Socrates proceeds in an unexpected way.
 Instead of searching for what justice is, he searches for what justice is in a city and what it is in an individual.
 He says that he will search for what justice is in a city, because it is "bigger," and so presumably more straightforward to consider, and then, with the nature of justice in the city understood, he will search for what justice is in a human being.

 This strategy can seem puzzling, but Plato's Gorgias provides some explanation.
 Socrates says of a human being whose soul is properly organized and ordered that "if he did what is appropriate with respect to human beings, he would be doing what is just."
 He also says, a few lines earlier, that "when a certain order, the proper one for each thing, is present, a thing is good."

 (The Gorgias is named after an important figure in the sophistical movement.
 The dialogue is focused on the question of whether expertise in rhetorical persuasion is the key to the good life.
 In the Gorgias, Plato uses the character Socrates in a way that marks an important departure from his practice in the early dialogues.
 In the Gorgias, Socrates breaks from his role as a questioner.
 In contrast to his practice in earlier dialogues, he is no longer primarily a counterpuncher.
 Now he is much more ready to say what he thinks and to argue for his views.)